-Susan H. Kamei is a lecturer at the University of Southern California in the Dornsife College of Letters, Arts and Sciences Department of History, teaching a course on the legal ramifications of the World War II incarceration of persons of Japanese ancestry and how those constitutional issues apply to today's considerations of national security and civil liberties.
+Susan H. Kamei is an adjunct professor (teaching) at the University of Southern California in the Dornsife College of Letters, Arts and Sciences Van Hunnick History Department, teaching a course on the legal ramifications of the World War II incarceration of persons of Japanese ancestry and how those constitutional issues apply to today's considerations of national security and civil liberties.
 Her course was featured in the Los Angeles Times on February 19, 2018.
-For her teaching and other ways in which she works with USC students, Kamei received the 2018 USC Undergraduate Student Government Community Achievement Award, recognizing her contributions to the USC community and for enriching the educations of students of color and/or LGBTQ students.
+For her scholarship, teaching and other ways in which she contributes to the USC community, Kamei received a 2023 USC University Club Faculty Award, a 2022 Phi Kappa Phi Faculty Recognition Award, and the 2018 USC Undergraduate Student Government Community Achievement Award, recognizing her contributions to the USC community and for enriching the educations of students of color and/or LGBTQ students.

 She served as national deputy legal counsel and a member of the Japanese American Citizens League legislative strategy team which was successful in passing federal legislation apologizing for the wartime incarceration and providing token reparatory payments to the survivors.
 Kamei is the author of "When Can I Go Back to America: Voices of Japanese American Incarceration during World War II" (Simon & Schuster September 2021).